BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **WARGEAR**

-- Heavy armour
+- [Heavy Armour]
-- hand weapon
+- [Hand Weapon]
 - The Oakenshield

 **HEROIC ACTIONS**

-- Heroic Strike
+- [Heroic Strike]
-- Heroic Strength
+- [Heroic Strength]
-- Heroic Defence
+- [Heroic Defence]
-- Heroic Challenge
+- [Heroic Challenge]

 **SPECIAL RULES**

 - **The Oakenshield** `ACTIVE`

-If Thorin uses Shielding in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.
+If Thorin uses [Shielding] in a Combat and wins, he may make a single Strength 4 Strike against one enemy involved in the Combat.

 - **To Arms!** `ACTIVE`